 My Golden Retriever is the perfect example of this.
-He will gladly eat cat poop.
+He will gladly eat a wide range of disgusting things.
+Cat poop?
+Delicious!
 Vomit?
 Yeah sure, he’ll lick that right up…

 But a new kibble?
 That’s where he draws the line – he instantly becomes selective with what he eats.